 This data is used for a variety of purposes, including helping governing bodies determine the housing needs of their communities.
 HMDA data is also used to provide specific information to public officials who may be drafting policies that make it easier for certain borrowers to qualify for a mortgage.
 Of course, this same data can be used to find lending patterns that are discriminatory so that changes can be made.

-Once you discover the type of data that's reported via the HMDA, it's easy to see why its existence is crucial.
+Once you discover the type of data that's reported via HMDA, it's easy to see why its existence is crucial.
 It would be difficult for policymakers to know about the demographics of mortgage applicants without having a central location for that information to be collected.
-Plus, knowing applicant credit score, income, race, age, and ethnicity data can help government ensure mortgage loans are being offered fairly among all citizens regardless of their ethnic background or age.
+Plus, knowing applicant credit score, income, race, age, and ethnicity can help government ensure mortgage loans are being offered fairly among all citizens regardless of their ethnic background or age, and to address any patterns of discrimination in making loans.

 Related: Ensuring Mortgage Information Privacy: CFPB